-‘Tis the season to talk resolutions, but we’re going a step beyond.
-Productivity is our goal and so goal it must be.
+‘Tis the season to talk resolutions, but I would rather skip the resolution talk and focus on goals.
 Studies show that one is 1.2 to 1.4 times more likely to accomplish a goal that they have vividly described in writing.
 Furthermore, the act of completing and then acknowledging the completion of said goal results in a sense of accomplishment which leads, in turn, to happiness and greater productivity.
 Today, let’s consider the smart way to craft your goals to bolster your productivity in the new year.

 Smart goals are a thing.
 S.M.A.R.T.
 Specific, Measurable, Achievable, Realistic and Timely.